Race, Religion and Gender in the Islamophobia Industry

 Cuerpos racializados en Chile: Ficción racial y sufrimiento social de los inmigrantes contemporáneos"

-The present communication has the purpose of showing in which way the state public policies assimilate the subject of migration with the security problems of the country.
-These prejudices many times will cause the criminalization of the migrant population and naturalize a xenophobic and racist speech, as well as also the social segregation practices.
-It’s necessary to seek some key concepts that allow to explain this racializing practices and prejudices.
-Taking the concept of “fictional ethnicity” of Etienne Balibar developed in the book “Race, Nation, Class” (1991) to explain that the nation state by not having a “national identity”, that is not having an “ethnic base”, they fictionally sought an identity origin to produce a cohesion or unity to allow them to defend society from its ills (Foucault, 2001).
-We start by analyzing migratory politics to discover that that in them it exists a causal logic that connects them with the racial fiction.
-It will be this fictionality the one that will support migratory policies in the process of selection, control, inclusion and exclusion of the migrant population.
-On that basis we can speak about state racism to the extent that the actual speech that creates the practices and migration policies, simultaneously produces relations that naturalizes prejudices through practices of exclusion/inclusion, racism and violence observed on the treatment of immigrant bodies in everyday life.
+This keynote presentation has the purpose of showing in which way state public policies associate the subject of migration with the security problems of the country, causing the criminalization of the migrant population and naturalizing a racist speech, reinforcing social segregation practices.
+In the search of some key concepts that can help us to explain these racializing practices and prejudices, we borrow the concept of “fictional ethnicity” from Etienne Balibar developed in the book “Race, Nation, Class” (1991) to explain that the nation state, by not having a “national identity” based on “ethnicity”, fictionally sought an identity origin to produce a cohesion or unity to allow the state to defend society from its ills (Foucault, 2001).
+We start by analyzing contemporary migratory politics to discover that in them it exists a causal logic that connects them with the racial fiction.
+It is this fictionality that support migratory policies in the process of selection, control, inclusion and exclusion of the migrant population.

 IMMACULATE CONCEPTIONS: ARTICULATIONS OF THE RACIAL/RELIGIOUS